valinsky/blog/content/posts/python-csv-null-empty-string.md

 This issue is mentioned [here](https://bugs.python.org/msg396621).

-## Solutions
+## Solution

 Python's CSV parsing functionality is written in [CPython](https://github.com/python/cpython/blob/f4c03484da59049eb62a9bf7777b963e2267d187/Modules/_csv.c).
-My hopes of simply overriding a method were quickly shattered.
+My hopes of simply overriding a method were quickly shattered, so I had to find a workaround.

-### Update the Postgres model

-Update the table definition to allow NULL values for column `c`.

-This solution works for smaller apps that don't have multiple dependencies on table definitions.
-For my use case there would've been too many tables to change, queries to update, and issues to debug, and I opted for a different solution.

-### Use FORCE NOT NULL in the copy query

-A faster and less error prone solution is to update the copy SQL with the `FORCE NOT NULL` option for the problematic columns.
-This will forcefully insert an empty string instead of a NULL.
+I opted for updating the copy SQL with the `FORCE NOT NULL` option for the problematic columns.

 ```sql
 COPY table (a, b, c) FROM stdin WITH CSV HEADER DELIMITER as ',' FREEZE FORCE NOT NULL c;
 ```

-A couple things to consider:
-- You need to manually specify which columns to `FORCE NOT NULL` on, it's not dynamic.
-- This is not a solution to the parsing problem.
-You're still changing the original input data, and then trying to work around it.

-### Switch from Python to PostgreSQL transformations

-Instead of parsing the data with Python, you can copy the input file in an intermediary Postgres table, transform the data using SQL, then export the table as a CSV.
-As opposed to Python, Postgres does distinguish between NULL values and empty strings when exporting to CSV.
+This forcefully inserts an empty string instead of a NULL for the specified columns.

+Another potential solution was to update the PostgreSQL table definition to allow NULL values for column `c`.
+This solution didn't work for my use case because there were too many dependencies on the table definition, and updating all the relevant queries and transformations wasn't worth the hassle.

+### Conclusion
-### Update the Python CSV module

-I think the Python CSV module should be able to distinguish between NULL values and empty strings.
+After experiencing this first hand I find it intriguing that the Python CSV module behaves the way it does, and forces developers into having to find workarounds.
+I think the Python CSV module should be able to properly distinguish between these two distinct values, and to maintain data integrity throughout the transformation phases.
 In my opinion this would be the optimal solution.
+I'm not a CPython developer so I am more than happy to hear (what I am missing) why I could be wrong.